dbt-labs/docs.getdbt.com/website/docs/guides/sl-migration.md

 3. For specific SQL syntax details, refer to [Querying the API for metric metadata](/docs/dbt-cloud-apis/sl-jdbc#querying-the-api-for-metric-metadata) to query metrics using the API.

-## Step 5: Merge your metrics migration branch to main, and upgrade your production environment to 1.6.
+## Merge your metrics migration branch to main, and upgrade your production environment to 1.6.

 1. Upgrade your production environment to 1.6 or higher.
    * **Note** &mdash; The old metrics definitions are no longer valid so your dbt jobs will not pass.